-Two Storm Systems Set To Snarl Holiday Travel
+2 Storm Systems Set To Snarl Holiday Travel

 The weekend after Thanksgiving is already a nightmare for travel, no matter the weather.
-But storm systems are likely to snarl travel even further across wide swathes of the United States at the end of the holiday weekend.
+But storm systems are likely to snarl travel even further across wide swaths of the United States at the end of the holiday weekend.

 Heading into Sunday — one of the busiest travel days of the year — there are two major storm systems that forecasters are concerned about, says National Weather Service meteorologist Lara Pagano.

-A major storm system pummeling the Great Plains region at the moment is forecast to move east and impact travel into the northeast by Sunday, she says.
+One pummeling the Great Plains region at the moment is forecast to move east and impact travel into the Northeast by Sunday, she says.

-"We're seeing travel impacts for the upper Midwest into the Great Lakes, and then that's going to transition into portions of the northeast for wintry precipitation as we get through the remainder of Sunday, Sunday night and then getting into Monday as well," says Pagano.
+"We're seeing travel impacts for the Upper Midwest into the Great Lakes, and then that's going to transition into portions of the Northeast for wintry precipitation as we get through the remainder of Sunday, Sunday night and then getting into Monday as well," says Pagano.
 The Great Lakes region is going to see "significant snow and blizzard conditions that will continue into early tomorrow."

 Traveling north and west of Sioux Falls today?
 That may not be very easy, or even possible in some cases.
 A major winter storm will continue to take shape today and come to an end through the day on Sunday. pic.twitter.com/upbfUO7xAj— NWS Sioux Falls (@NWSSiouxFalls) November 30, 2019